rolewest/devs-game/README.md

   - view scoreboard online, or maybe I'll use github api to allow users to curl scoreboard url
 - Combos
   - enter the right sequence of commands to get bonus xp or hidden scrolls/items/videos (e.g. git status; git add; git commit; git push; etc.)
+- Terminal Tetris - Mini Game
+  - files and folders are generated during the game, and you need to sort them or perform actions on them as fast as possible

 ## Todo
 - refactor messy code
 - remove old alias'